dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 </details>

 ### Performance
-[Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) was used to measure the performance and speed of the website.
-Each page scored over 90 in all categories - performance, accessibility, best practice and SEO with results below:
+[Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) was used to measure the performance and speed of the website -performance, accessibility, best practice and SEO with results below:

 <details><summary>Home</summary>
 <img src="readme/validation/lighthouse-validation/lighthouse-validation-index.png">